zenvisage/zenvisage/README.md

 Zenvisage is a visual data exploration system that can automatically identify and recommend visualizations that match desired user patterns.
 The user can specify at a high level what they are looking for either via interactions or via a query language (ZQL), and the system will perform the necessary computation to identify these visualizations.

 ### Version
-The current version is 0.1.
+The current version is 0.2, live at [link].

 ### Features
 Zenvisage enables users to effortlessly receive visualization recommendations for interesting trends, patterns, and insights from large datasets.
 Here are the key features of Zenvisage: